-Now we can evaluate the elements of selectivity in relation to the basic forms of remix as well as the elements of meta, (see figure 1).
-We can note that the elements of selectivity are what make possible remix.
+Now we can evaluate the four elements of selectivity in relation to the basic forms of remix; transformation functions as a binder for all of them, (see figure 1).
+We can note that the elements of selectivity are what make possible remix, and that they are evaluated in culture based on how they are viewed as derivative or original based in terms of transformation.
 We can also note that selectivity through rhetorical play makes possible a stage of meta, which consists of four elements.
 Appropriation is the element in meta that in turn makes possible the loop that enables signification to take place.
 In this same way, selectivity, which is vital to remix is also a key element for the loop that enables signification to continue evolving.
-And this loop is also what makes possible the ongoing repetition of difference at play within the framework of culture.
+And this loop is also what makes possible the ongoing repetition of difference at play within the framework of culture, leading to transformed forms that do not make immediately evident their sources to appear new.